souzxvini/souzxvini/README.md

 ### Hi 👋

 My name is Vinicius Souza, i'm 20 years old and i'm coursing the last semester of System Analisys and Development.
-My objective is to be a JAVA Developer and i'm dedicating myself for this.😉
+My objective is to be a Full-Stack Java Developer and i'm dedicating myself for this.😉

 ### Technologys💻